PhotoPay/photopay-android/README.md

 1. In Android Studio menu, click _File_, select _New_ and then select _Module_.
 2. In new window, select _Import .JAR or .AAR Package_, and click _Next_.
 3. In _File name_ field, enter the path to _LibPhotoPay.aar_ and click _Finish_.
-4. In your app's `build.gradle`, add dependency to `LibRecognizer` and appcompat-v7:
+4. In your app's `build.gradle`, add dependency to `LibPhotoPay` and appcompat-v7:

 	```
 	dependencies {
-   		compile project(':LibRecognizer')
+   		compile project(':LibPhotoPay')
  		compile "com.android.support:appcompat-v7:25.0.1"
 	}
 	```